Shutdown averted: Political winners and losers

 “I’m disappointed and I’ve made my disappointment, made clear to Mr. McCarthy and others that leaving Ukraine out was bad policy and a bad message,” Rep. Steny Hoyer (D-Md.) said ahead of Saturday’s vote.
 “It’s a bad message to Putin and it’s a bad message to the Ukrainians.
 So I think it’s a mistake.”

-The decision by Democrats to support the bill is what put McCarthy’s proposal over the finish line — saving the Speaker from what would have been an embarrassing defeat and averting a shutdown that he would have been blamed for, which Democrats likely would have relished in.
+The decision by Democrats to support the bill is what put McCarthy’s proposal over the finish line — saving the Speaker from what would have been an embarrassing defeat and averting a shutdown that he would have been blamed for, which Democrats likely would have relished.

-But it also saved them from taking any of the blame that could have come their way from voting against a clean CR.
+But it also saved them from taking any of the blame that could have come their way from voting against a clean continuing resolution.

 President Biden